codebyalisher/Django_Rest_framework_All_Concepts/README.md

 - Decide how Django Rest Framework (DRF) will be implemented based on project requirements.

 ## Project Directory Structure
--first Setup the Project Directory Structure
+- first Setup the Project Directory Structure

 ## 4. Entities & Relationships
 - Define entities (models) and their relationships (e.g., OneToMany, ManyToMany, etc.).